 Focus on KEEPING and not on discarding:

-It’s easier to choose what to keep than what to get rid of.
-Think about what you want to keep and the things that are necessary for your life.
+It’s easier to choose what to keep than to get rid of.
+Think about what you want to keep and what is necessary for your life.

 The best way to get rid of stuff you don’t need is to start with one room and do them one by one.